Program Management: An Introduction

 Working as a Team

-This lesson will highlight the importance of teamwork when managing your school-age classroom.
-High-quality practices for school-age children and their families, and collaborating with colleagues and family members will be discussed.
+This lesson will highlight the importance of teamwork when managing your school-age program.
+High-quality practices for school-age children and their families, and collaborating with colleagues and family members will be shared.
 You will also learn about the importance of reflecting on your own experiences and practices.

 Child and Family Services

-School-age children and youth develop and learn within all types of families, and family members are the most significant people in children’s lives.
+Family members are the most significant people in young children’s lives, and school-age children and youth develop and learn within all types of families.
 When you view families as complex systems and you acknowledge their impact in childhood, you are better able to develop partnerships with families and help create environments that meet the needs of each school-age child in your care.
-Strong partnerships with families help make the management of your school-age classroom smooth and energized.
+Strong partnerships with families help make the management of your school-age program smooth and energized.
 This lesson shares perspectives for understanding families and provides an introduction to family-centered practice.